Oh my god, I’m 28 years old.

 I’m proud of my friends

 I’m really blessed to see the people that have shown up for me in the last year.
 I’ve learnt a lot about what I value in humans, and traits that make me simply unwell.
 For one, I’m realising that I don’t do well with stubborn people.
-I think when you’ve been through shit, you don’t have such a massive ego.
+I think when you’ve been through hard times, you don’t have such a massive ego.
 You have seen first hand how short life is, and how petty things seem in comparison.
 I’m so proud that my friends are people who have similar mindsets to me, and therefore there’s no drama.
 When there is drama, I’m learning through therapy to take a step back and examine why that’s triggering me, and have a think about whether it’s actually their insecurities flaring rather than my own.
 It’s not always perfect, but I do a lot better with people that just let things go like I do than those who don’t.
 It’s taken a lot to come to this realisation, but sometimes you just have to surround yourself with people who get it and unfortunately try to move on from those who don’t.
 There’s no point in making yourself ill for other people’s problems.

 I’m proud of my writing career